duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 #### Takeaway
 Using DuckDB, you can take advantage of the powerful and expressive SQL language without having to worry about moving your data in - and out - of Pandas.
 DuckDB is extremely simple to install, and offers many advantages such as a query optimizer, automatic multi-threading and larger-than-memory computation.
 DuckDB uses the Postgres SQL parser, and offers many of the same SQL features as Postgres, including advanced features such as window functions, correlated subqueries, (recursive) common table expressions, nested types and sampling.
 If you are missing a feature, please [open an issue](https://github.com/duckdb/duckdb/issues).

-If you have enjoyed this, we would appreciate an (upvote on Hacker News)[https://news.ycombinator.com/item?id=27152131].
+If you have enjoyed this, we would appreciate an [upvote on Hacker News](https://news.ycombinator.com/item?id=2715213).

 # Appendix A: There and back again: Transferring data from Pandas to a SQL engine and back